0xClint/LearnWeb3-Hackathon/README.md

 ![Feature Showcase](https://media.discordapp.net/attachments/1127933096008892478/1227134546428952659/image.png?ex=66274d1a&is=6614d81a&hm=f839bb9a66b31ba1e87582e990f2c37992220eeb2909507f1bfcca4b4253e475&=&format=webp&quality=lossless)
 - Users can earn payment for answers if the question carries a bounty, and they may even win the main prize set by the question creator.
 - To ensure fairness, the main bounty can be reclaimed (See Contract).
 Additionally, to prevent users from obtaining answers without payment, a bounty pool is available.
+- Ask as many questions you'd like to AI while creating question or anywhere on the platform with AI button on top.
 - Users can express their preference by liking or disliking answers.
 - The distribution of the bounty pool prize is determined based on the like-dislike ratio, for which we have implemented an algorithm to ensure fair distribution.
 - Users can ask cross-chain questions and utilize our tag feature to categorize their queries and facilitate searching.